Corrective Machine Unlearning: Further Results

+\paragraph{Unlearning Poisoning} In Figure~\ref{fig:poigen}, we report results on a smaller ($0.2\%$) and bigger ($2\%$) manipulation size than the main paper ($1\%$, also reported here for reference).
+In both cases, and notably even for the smaller manipulation set, we find consistent results.
 To measure the removal of mislabelling on poisoned training samples, we report clean-label accuracy on $S_m$ in Figure~\ref{fig:poimem}.
-The trends across unlearning methods are similar to the ones on unseen samples from the affected domain $\mathcal{D}_m$ reported in the main paper, though the absolute accuracies after unlearning are higher as expected from training samples in comparison to test set samples.
+The trends across unlearning methods are similar to the ones on unseen samples from the affected domain $\mathcal{D}_m$, though the absolute accuracies after unlearning are higher as expected from training samples in comparison to test set samples.
+The success of SSD in producing an unlearnt model that successfully classifies the manipulated training data shows how an ideal unlearning algorithm can help re-label the detected data correctly.